AdobeDocs/target.fr-FR/help/c-recommendations/c-recommendations-faq/ip-addresses-marketing-cloud.md

 >[!NOTE]
 >
->Pour obtenir une liste complète et à jour, reportez-vous à [la section Adresses IP utilisées dans Adobe Experience Cloud](https://helpx.adobe.com/analytics/kb/adobe-ip-addresses.html).
+>For the complete, most up-to-date list, see [IP Addresses used in the Adobe Experience Cloud](https://helpx.adobe.com/analytics/kb/adobe-ip-addresses.html).